Expense Reporting

 Employees:

-• The employee can create the report, attach supporting documentation (receipts, etc.) and submit the report for approval and processing.
-Prior to reporting expenses, submitters should be familiar with Concur Best Practices.
+- The employee can create the report, attach supporting documentation (receipts, etc.) and submit the report for approval and processing.
+Prior to reporting expenses, submitters should be familiar with Chrome River Best Practices.

-• Students who are also university employees should use Concur for any employment related expenses and submit a TBHER or Payment Request Form for expenses related to their academic pursuit.
+- Students who are also university employees should use Chrome River for any employment related expenses and submit a TBHER or Payment Request Form for expenses related to their academic pursuit.

 Non-employees (guest/student):